-Instruments were installed onboard ferry Finnmaid, as part of algaline ferrybox system (Figure 3.3.3.).
+Instruments were installed on board the Ferry "Finnmaid", as part of alg@line ferrybox system (Figure 3.3.3.).
 The natural variability observed for the PE fluorescence varied from 0 to 0.1 V for microFlu Red and from 0 to 3 instrument units for Unilux (Figure 3.3.4.).
 Linear range for instruments, as tested using algae cultures were at least 0-1.2 V for microFlu red and 0-100 fluorescence units for Unilux.
 Thus, the natural variability of PE fluorescence in the Baltic Sea is quite close to the LoQ of the instruments and in lower part of the linear range.